Salanoid/docker-compose-php/README.md

 2. Using the `443` example from the vhost file (`config/vhosts/default.conf`), make new rules that match your domain name and certificate file names.

 Done.
 The LAMP container will auto pull in any SSL certificates in `config/ssl` when it starts.
 As long as you configure the vhosts file correctly and place the SSL certificates in `config/ssl`, any time you turn on your LAMP container `https` will work on your specified domains.

-## Contributing

-We are happy if you want to create a pull request or help people with their issues.
-If you want to create a PR, please remember that this stack is not built for production usage, and changes should be good for general purpose and not overspecialized.

-> Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
-Please create your PR against master branch.
->
-> Thank you!

-## Why you shouldn't use this stack unmodified in production

-We want to empower developers to quickly create creative Applications.
-Therefore we are providing an easy to set up a local development environment for several different Frameworks and PHP Versions.
-In Production you should modify at a minimum the following subjects:

-- php handler: mod_php=> php-fpm
-- secure mysql users with proper source IP limitations